MadhavBh/STM32H7xx_inter-core_data_share/README.md

 # STM32H7xx_inter-core_data_share

+## Disclaimer
+This is a fork off of the original repo to share data between the two cores of the STM32H7 family.
+The original repo was strictly for tranceiving `int` data, which did not fit my use case of sharing arrays of `double` or `float`.

+This fork aims to add functions to tranceive arrays of any data type.

+Thanks to Adailton Braga for providing the groundwork. :)

 ## Description

 This is a library used to share data back and forth between the two cores of the STM32H7xx.